pgpuro/prasadpuro/docs/index.md

 ![Prasad Puro](profile_pic.jpg){ width="350" align=left }

-My name is Prasad Puro.
-I'm a Network Engineer with 15+ years of experience.
-Most part of my career I worked for major financial banks building and supporting thier complex networks.
-My technical background includes network design,implementations and operations.
+My name is Prasad Puro, and I am an Information Technology professional with over 22 years of experience.
+Throughout my career, I have worked extensively for major financial banks, focusing on building and supporting their complex networks.
+My technical expertise includes network design, implementation, and operations.

-Here I try to write about interesting technical challenges I face in my daily work and I hope you'll find something helpful to take away.
+In this space, I share interesting technical challenges I encounter in my daily work, hoping you will find something useful.

-If you want to get in touch you can PM me on twitter.
+Feel free to reach out to me via a private message on prasad.puro@gmail.com.